morlandi/editing-django-models-in-the-frontend/docs/source/topics/edit_any_django_model.rst

             'form': form,
         })

-Adding a ModelForm specification at run-time is all what we need;
+Adding an appropriate ModelForm in the URL pattern is all what we need;
-from it, we deduct the Model that's it.
+from that, the view will deduce the Model and other related details.

-Just remember to supply a ModelForm in the urls and you've done:

 .. code:: python

     urlpatterns = [
         ...
+        path('album/add/',
+            views.generic_edit_view,
+            {'model_form_class': forms.AlbumEditForm},
+            name="album-add"),
+        path('album/<uuid:pk>/change/',
+            views.generic_edit_view,
-        path('album/<uuid:pk>/change/', views.generic_edit_view, {'model_form_class': forms.AlbumEditForm}, name="album-change"),
+            {'model_form_class': forms.AlbumEditForm},
+            name="album-change"),
         ...
     ]